easypanel-io/website/docs/02-guides/02-custom-ssl/index.md

 # Custom SSL Certificate Configuration

-In this tutorial, we will guide you through the process of configuring a custom SSL certificate for your Easypanel Traefik installation.
+In this guide, we will take you through the process of configuring a custom SSL certificate for your Easypanel Traefik installation.
 Follow the steps below to successfully set up your SSL certificate.

-## Step 1: Creating a Directory
+## Step 1 - Creating a Directory for Certificates

-Open your terminal and execute the following command to create a directory named "certs" under /etc/easypanel/traefik/:
+Connect to your server via SSH and execute the following command to create a directory named "certs" under `/etc/easypanel/traefik/`.

 ```
 sudo mkdir -p /etc/easypanel/traefik/certs